 The efficacy of Straka’s environmental design philosophy is confirmed by the diversity and success of the projects with which he has been involved, not to mention their high public regard.

-His most notable collaborative environmental design projects include: Camelback Golf Club, Ambiente Course (Scottsdale, AZ), a Certified Audubon Cooperative Sanctuary and Operation Pollinator member awarded Best New Courses of 2013 by Golf Digest, #1, Renovation of the Year (Public) 2014 by Golf Inc., as well as the 2013 ASGCA Design Excellence Recognition Program Winner; Erin Hills Golf Course (Erin, WI), host of the 2017 U.S. Open and 2011 U.S. Amateur, rated #8, America’s 100 Greatest Public Courses and #2, Best in State by Golf Digest; Georgian Bay Club (Collingwood, Ontario, Canada), rated #20, Canada’s Best Golf Courses by Golf Digest and host of the former Wayne Gretzky Pro-Am Classic as part of the PGA Nationwide Tour; and Los Robles Greens Golf Course (Thousand Oaks, CA), a project that featured a 40 acre environmental restoration.
+His most notable collaborative environmental design projects include: Camelback Golf Club, Ambiente Course (Scottsdale, AZ), a Certified Audubon Cooperative Sanctuary and Operation Pollinator member awarded Best New Courses of 2013 by Golf Digest, #1, Renovation of the Year (Public) 2014 by Golf Inc., as well as the 2013 ASGCA Design Excellence Recognition Program Winner; Erin Hills Golf Course (Erin, WI), host of the 2017 U.S. Open and 2011 U.S. Amateur, rated #8, America’s 100 Greatest Public Courses and #2, Best in State by Golf Digest; Georgian Bay Club (Collingwood, Ontario, Canada), rated #20, Canada’s Best Golf Courses by Golf Digest and host of the former Wayne Gretzky Pro-Am Classic as part of the PGA Nationwide Tour; and Los Robles Greens Golf Course (Thousand Oaks, CA), a project that featured a 40-acre environmental restoration and received the ASGCA Design Excellence Award in 2016.

 Other noteworthy projects involving original designed courses are: Shelter Harbor Golf Club (Westerly, RI) rated #2, Best in State by Golf Digest; Dundarave Golf Course (Roseneath, Prince Edward Island, Canada), rated #6, Best Golf Resorts in Canada by SCOREGolf; and Little Mountain Country Club (Concord, OH) rated #2, Best Public in State by Golf Magazine.

 The depth and range of Straka’s work are evident in numerous high-profile golf course renovation projects as well.
-These include: Acaya Golf Club (Lecce, Italy) rated #1, Best New Golf Italian Courses of 2009 by Golf Digest Italy and host of the 2010-2012 European Challenge Tour; The Oaks Club, Heron Course (Osprey, FL), Hunt Valley Golf Club (Phoenix, MD), and En-Joie Golf Course (Endicott, NY), host of the PGA Champions Tour Dick’s Sporting Goods Open.
+These include: Acaya Golf Club (Lecce, Italy) rated #1, Best New Golf Italian Courses of 2009 by Golf Digest Italy and host of the 2010-2012 European Challenge Tour; The Oaks Club, Heron Course (Osprey, FL) and Hunt Valley Golf Club (Phoenix, MD) both recipients of the ASGCA Design Excellence Award, and En-Joie Golf Course (Endicott, NY), host of the PGA Champions Tour Dick’s Sporting Goods Open.

 Straka consistently demonstrates his philanthropic commitment to educating others within the golf community.
 He has served as an instructor at a variety of professional seminars around the world, including The Graduate School of Industry and the Environment at Kyungwon University (Seoul, South Korea), the Brazilian Golf Confederation, the Brazilian Superintendents Organization, the Portuguese Greenskeeper’s Association, the Polish Golf Properties Conference, the Golf Course Superintendents Association of America, the Canadian Golf Superintendents Association, the Canadian International Business Conference, and the Golf Course Owners Association of America, among many others.